Strategies for Autism Sensory Integration

 Understanding Sensory Integration

 Sensory integration refers to the way our brains receive and process information from the environment through our senses.
-In individuals with autism, sensory differences are commonly experienced, with some being over-sensitive or under-sensitive to specific sights, sounds, smells, or textures.
+In individuals with autism, sensory differences are commonly experienced, with some being overly sensitive or under-sensitive to specific sights, sounds, smells, or textures.
 These sensory differences can have both positive and negative effects, causing distress or discomfort in some cases.

 Sensory Differences in Autism